drasticactions/DrasticMedia-Old/README.md

- # DrasticMedia - A MAUI Media Player
+ # DrasticMedia - Media Library and Player Libraries for .NET 6